InbarPe/python-course-assignments/day04/README.md

 # UniProt search

-The (UniProt website)[https://www.uniprot.org/] is used to find information about any protein.
+The [UniProt website](https://www.uniprot.org/) is used to find information about any protein.

-Here, I created a UI (uniprot_ui.py) and business logic (uniprot_scraper,py) scripts that let a user:
+Here, I created a UI (uniprot_ui.py) and business logic (uniprot_scraper.py) scripts that let a user:
 1. Search in UniProt with a free-text query (for example glp1\glp1 mouse...).
 2. See the first 5 matching proteins.
 3. Choose how many of the results to download.